Faith Webber

-Faith Webber (born 2002) is an American soccer player who plays as a forward.
-Following a stint with the NJCAA DIII champion Delta College Pioneers, Webber played college soccer for the Utah Valley Wolverines, setting a program record with 70 career goals.
+Faith Webber (born October 10, 2002) is an American professional soccer player who plays as a forward for Sydney FC of the A-League Women (ALW).
+After two seasons with the NJCAA DIII champion Delta Pioneers, she played college soccer for the Utah Valley Wolverines, setting a program record with 70 career goals.
+She twice led NCAA Division I in goals or goals per game.

 Early life

 Webber grew up in Grand Blanc, Michigan.
 She played high school soccer for two seasons at Grand Blanc High School, scoring 58 goals, reaching two MHSAA D1 finals, and being named all-state.
 She also played club soccer for Nationals in the Girls Academy.
 During her sophomore year, she committed to play NCAA Division I college soccer for Michigan State along with her older sister, Paige, who later transferred to Indiana.
 However, after her sophomore season, she decided to take a break from the sport for a while.
 After graduating from high school, she enrolled in Delta College, a two-year community college in University Center, Michigan.